Search Results

 Gender

-Systemic exposure to ceftobiprole was higher in females than males (21% for Cmax and 15% for AUC), however the %T>MIC was similar in both males and females.
+Systemic exposure to ceftobiprole was higher in adult females than adult males (21% for Cmax and 15% for AUC), however the %T>MIC was similar in both males and females.
 Therefore, dosage adjustments based on gender are not considered necessary.

 Race

-Population pharmacokinetic analyses (including Caucasians, Black and Other groups) and a dedicated pharmacokinetic study in healthy Japanese subjects showed no effect of race on the pharmacokinetics of ceftobiprole.
+Population pharmacokinetic analyses (including Caucasians, Black and Other groups) and a dedicated pharmacokinetic study in healthy Japanese adults showed no effect of race on the pharmacokinetics of ceftobiprole.
 Therefore, dosage adjustments based on race are not considered necessary.

 Body weight